https-dre/motion-deploy/README.md

 - Receive and validate GitHub Webhooks (push, pull request, release)
 - Orchestrate configurable CI/CD pipelines
 - Automatic Docker container build and management

-- Automated, synchronized deployments across multiple environments (production, staging)
+## Planned Features

+The following features are planned for future releases but are not yet implemented:

 - Rollback mechanisms in case of failures

 - Secure communication via TLS/HTTPS and access authentication

-- Scalable for multiple repositories and concurrent deployments
+- Scalability for multiple repositories and concurrent deployments

 - Detailed monitoring with logs and notifications

----

 ## Requirements